Skip to Main Content

 While you’ll often only be on the hook for interest payments during the draw period, you can pay both principal and interest during this phase if you choose.
 This can help keep your payments manageable when you enter the repayment period.

-Though originations are off the 10-year high they hit in 2022, HELOC activity remains well above its pre-pandemic level.
-Part of the appeal of HELOCs lies in their flexibility – funds can be tapped on an as-needed basis, providing homeowners a cushion against unexpected expenses.
+A lot of the appeal lies in their flexibility – HELOC funds can be tapped on an as-needed basis, providing homeowners a cushion against unexpected expenses.
 Borrowers appreciate the option to take out only what they require and pay interest only on what they use.

-Also, while their interest rates have risen, HELOCs still remain less expensive than other forms of consumer debt, like credit cards and personal loans.
+HELOCs remain less expensive than other forms of consumer debt, like credit cards and personal loans.
 And, unlike a cash-out refinance — the old go-to way to tap a homeownership stake — HELOCs allow a homeowner to hang onto a mortgage with a low interest rate.

 What is the current average HELOC rate?

-To secure the lowest possible rate, compare quotes from multiple lenders and keep an eye out for introductory teaser rate promotions.
-Some lenders may advertise an introductory rate, a temporarily reduced APR for well-qualified borrowers, which could last for six or 12 months or up to a predetermined date.
+To secure the lowest possible rate, compare quotes from multiple lenders and keep an eye out for teaser rate promotions.
+Some lenders may advertise an introductory interest rate, a temporarily reduced APR for well-qualified borrowers, which could last for several months or up to a predetermined date.
 After this period, a higher rate will go into effect.

 HELOC requirements